 It is a real pleasure to walk through the castle with its curious mixture of modern and ancient side by side.
 There are also magnificent grounds with perfectly kept gardens and a beautifully tranquil forest.

 What our customers say: “Every other tour goes to Urquhart Castle – why don’t you?”

 What WOW say: It’s undeniable that Urquhart Castle is one of the most popular and heavily-promoted tourist attractions in the area.
 However, as a consequence of this it attracts a LOT of visitors.
-On one of our WOW shore excursions last year we managed to get there just before the masses arrived; they were expecting 10 coaches (500 people) within the next 10 minutes!
+On one of our WOW shore excursions in 2012 we managed to get there just before the masses arrived; they were expecting 10 coaches (500 people) within the next 10 minutes!
 In our opinion, this leads to a less than satisfactory visit with queues (lines) to get in and lots of people inside all trying to see and do the same thing at once.

 What our customers say: “What about just stopping for a view?”

 What WOW say: Last year we stopped for views of Urquhart Castle and Loch Ness.
 However, the design of the visitor facilities there ensure that the best views are only available after you have paid your admission fee!
 Whilst limited views are possible this involves walking along the side of a busy road, which really isn’t the sort of experience that we like to give our customers here at WOW Scotland!

 To ensure that you can see Loch Ness we will be driving to the village of Dores; a dramatically picturesque gateway to one of the most famous views of the loch, which can be admired from an uncrowded, windswept beach.
 And for those of you that really want to get a view there is usually the chance of looking down the Loch through a large pair of binoculars to see the castle itself!

 We hope that you can now understand why we are huuuuge fans of the delightful Cawdor Castle.
 If you have any further questions about our shore excursions, please feel free to contact us.